Rusnano

 Rusnano Group (Роснано АО) is a Russian state-established and funded company.
 The Rusnano Group's mission is to create competitive nanotechnology-based industry in Russia.
 Rusnano invests directly and through indirect funds into all major knowledge-based areas where nanotechnology is widely implemented: electronics, optics, telecom, classic and renewable energy, healthcare and biotechnology, materials and metallurgy, engineering and chemistry.

-In 2020 the government of Russia has merged it with VEB.RF.
-As of 2017 100 % shares of Rusnano were owned by the Russian government.

-In 2015 Rusnano had 16 investment projects.
-It invested into about 97 plants and R&D companies in 37 regions of Russia.
-In 2016 many such enterprises were either dissolved, bankrupted or repurposed (see. below).
-In 2016 the company was on the verge of bankruptcy significantly devaluating below the equity levels but managed to recover.

-In November 2021 trade of company's securities trade was suspended on Moscow Stock Exchange.
-The same year the company declared net loss of 120 billions rubles, 20 of which were settled, with the rest making into the mid of 2021.